AyushBhansali123/BetterSunCalc/README.md

 # Welcome to Better SunCalc!

 Welcome to **BetterSunCalc**.
 This calculator is the best calculator.
-This calculator uses Reverse Polish Notation.
+This calculator uses Notation.
 This is **not** a calculator used to find sun and moon information.
 It is called SunCalc because it is a calculator followed before my name, Sunny.

-## Reverse Polish Notation

-What is Reverse Polish Notation?
-It is when you type the operator after the operands.
-For example

-	2 2 +

-SunCalc would print out

-	2.0 + 2.0 = 4.0

-However, some functions don't require a second number.
-For example

-	16 !

-Suncalc would print out

-	16.0! = 2.0922789888E13
-You can find out more about Reverse Polish Notation (RPN) [here](https://en.wikipedia.org/wiki/Reverse_Polish_notation).
-## Functions

-SunCalc can handle trigonometry and irrational numbers.
-A list of functions can be found [here](https://bit.ly/SunCalcFunctions).

 >The functions found in gray cannot be used in CodeHS